Brian Castle

 Humans have about 126 million photoreceptors, of which 120 million are rods and 6 million are cones.
 The distribution of photoreceptors in a human retina is shown in the figure.

-There are four main types of photoreceptors, their characteristics are shown below.
+There are four main types of photoreceptors, their characteristics are shown in the figure.
 The density of small color-sensitive photoreceptors is highest in the foveal region of the eye, while the density of wider field contrastive cells is highest in the periphery.
 The cones are called S, M, and L for blue, green, and red respectively, based on their preferred wavelength of light.
 They are arranged in a mosaic pattern within the retina.

 Image By Francois~frwiki - CC BY-SA 4.0